ViviKulu/TownHall/README.md

 Stay engaged within your local communities and up to date with matters that affect home.
 ----------------------------------------------------------------------------------------
 Be sure to always implement voice and reason to counciling services that can make a difference.
-Whether your speaking out for or against issues, NYC wants to hear it!
+Whether you're speaking out for or against issues, NYC wants to hear it!
 ----------------------------------------------------------------------
 Townhall provides a mobile connection between convenience and communication to be as effective as you need to be in your community.